unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

 __ https://flake8.pycqa.org/en/latest/user/configuration.html

 The sections below describe the linters in more detail.
-Each section also notes any configuration settings applied by the |HPC|.
+Each section also notes any configuration settings applied by the |UNM|.

 Overview of available plugins
 -----------------------------

 Flake8 comes with a rich ecosystem of plugins.
-The following table lists the Flake8 plugins used by the |HPC|, and links to their lists of error codes.
+The following table lists the Flake8 plugins used by the |UNM|, and links to their lists of error codes.

 .. table:: Flake8 plugins